trashbirdecology/luisdva.github.io/_posts/2019-05-17-rectangling.md

 Data rectangling originally meant taking nested data and lists of lists, and ultimately getting a nice rectangular data frame thanks to the flexibility of list-columns.

+Here is a very suitable example ([from Jenny's Lego-Rstats gallery](https://github.com/jennybc/lego-rstats)) of how data can be nested and/or rectangled:

 <img src="https://raw.githubusercontent.com/jennybc/lego-rstats/master/lego-rstats_013.jpg" >